danish98-pk/swisscom-aws-challenge/README.md

 # To run Cloudfomration Project

-- Make sure to run setup.sh script like we did for the terraform project under aws-engineering-assessment folder.
+- Make sure to run setup.sh script like we did for the terraform project under aws-engineering-assessment folder to avoid package conflicts
 - Run Setup fake credentials step
 - Run docker-compose installation step if not installed